Martin Albrow

-Martin Albrow (born 1937) is a British sociologist, noted for his works on globalization, the theory of the global age and global civil society.
-He was appointed in 1963 as the first full-time sociologist at Reading University, and subsequently worked at University College Cardiff, where he was Head of Department, and at Roehampton University.
+Martin Albrow (born 1937) is a British sociologist, noted for his works on globalisation, the theory of the global age and global civil society.
+He was a full-time faculty member at Reading University, University College Cardiff and Roehampton University.

+Career

+Albrow was appointed in 1963 as the first full-time sociologist at Reading University, and subsequently worked at University College Cardiff, where he was Head of Department, and at Roehampton University.
 He has also held visiting or guest positions at Ludwig Maximilian University of Munich, the London School of Economics, the State University of New York at Stony Brook, the Beijing Foreign Studies University, and the University of Bonn.

 Albrow was President of the British Sociological Association from 1985 to 1987, and the editor-in-chief of its journal Sociology from 1981 to 1984.
 Additionally, he was the founding editor of the International Sociological Association's journal, International Sociology.
-He wrote The Global Age: State and Society beyond Modernity, awarded the 1997 European Amalfi Prize, which argued against the view that globalization was an inevitable one-way process, and that a new age had supplanted both the modern and postmodern ages.
+He wrote The Global Age: State and Society beyond Modernity, awarded the 1997 European Amalfi Prize, which argued against the view that globalisation was an inevitable one-way process, and that a new age had supplanted both the modern and postmodern ages.
 He is a Fellow of the Academy of Social Sciences.